5-list-coloring planar graphs with distant precolored vertices: List colorings of planar graphs

-\begin{theorem} Suppose that $G$ is a planar graph, $H$ is a connected subgraph of $G$ and $L$ is an assignment of lists to the vertices of $G$ such that $|L(v)|\ge 5$ for $v\in V(G)\setminus V(H)$.
+\begin{theorem} Suppose that $G$ is a planar graph, $H$ is a connected subgraph of $G$ and $L$ is an assignment of lists to the vertices of $G$ such that $|L(v)|\ge 5$ for $v\in V(G)\setminus V(H)$ (and the lists of vertices of $H$ are arbitrary).
 If $G$ is not $L$-colorable, then $G$ contains a subgraph $F$ with at most $8|V(H)|^2$ vertices such that $F$ is not $L$-colorable. \end{theorem}

 Let us remark that the existence of such a subgraph of bounded size follows from \cite{kawmoh}, but our bound on the size of $F$ is much better and gives a better estimate on the required distance in Problem~\ref{quest-albertson}.
-In fact, we conjecture that this bound can be improved to linear.

-\begin{conjecture} Suppose that $G$ is a planar graph, $H$ is a connected subgraph of $G$ and $L$ is an assignment of lists to the vertices of $G$ such that $|L(v)|\ge 5$ for $v\in V(G)\setminus V(H)$.
-If $G$ is not $L$-colorable, then $G$ contains a subgraph $F$ with $O(|V(H)|)$ vertices such that $F$ is not $L$-colorable. \end{conjecture}
+During the publication process of this paper, Postle and Thomas~\cite{Postle2015} improved the bound of Theorem~\ref{thm-connsg} to linear, and announced a stronger result~\cite{lukethe,PosThoHyperb} implying that this bound holds even for disconnected $H$; the latter of course gives another proof of Theorem~\ref{thm-main} (with a different forbidden distance between precolored vertices).